Magic Tales: Critical reception

 The Exceptional Parent recommended the series to parents who wanted to "develop [their] child's interest in words and reading".

-Computer Shopper said of Magic Tales: The Little Samurai, "this is the most magical storybook we've ever seen".
+Computer Shopper called Magic Tales: The Little Samurai the "most magical" storybook they had played.

 Commercial performance

 One hundred thousand copies of the first three Magic Tales titles were distributed around retailers around Christmas.
 The series gained recognition from the Parents magazine.
 Three new titles out of 3,000 children's titles would be chosen for three additional products to be released the following Spring.